vippsas/vipps-psp-api/vipps-psp-api.md

 through the acquirer and responds to the makePayment-call with the payment request status.
 End user receives confirmation in Vipps app.
 Vipps redirects the end user to the redirectUrl provided during payment initiation.

+The `cardData` is a string in the format `{CardNumber:16-19},{ExpiryDate:4},{SessionId:1-32}` that has been transformed into a 256 bytes OAEP cryptogram using the public key provided by the PSP.
+The cryptogram is encoded as 344-characters base64 string.

 ## Example request